chaojun-wang/Context-Aware-Bilingual-Repair-for-Neural-Machine-Translation/README.md

-# Context-Aware Bilingual Repair for Neural Machine Translation Scripts
+# Exploring the Importance of Source Text in Automatic Post-Editing for Context-Aware Machine Translation
 -------------------------------------------

 This is modified based on https://github.com/EdinburghNLP/wmt17-transformer-scripts.